rnett/github-actions-gradle-cache/README.md

 * `full-cache` - whether to do this directory caching in addition to using the build cache.
 True by default.
 * `cache-key` - the key to use for the cache.
 By default, will be calculated as described below.
+* `cache-key-prefix` - a prefix for the key, if specified.
+Will be added to the default key as well.
+* `cache-key-postfix` - a prefix for the key, if specified.
+Will be added to the default key as well.
+Will be dropped from restore keys.
 * `restore-keys` - restore keys to use if `cache-key` is specified.
 * `cache-paths` - More paths to cache (normal globs, not relative to `~/.gradle` or anywhere else).